puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/using-api/api-concepts.md

 `APIResponseCompression` is an option that allows the API server to compress the responses for **get** and **list** requests, reducing the network bandwidth and improving the performance of large-scale clusters.
-It is enabled by default since Kubernetes 1.16 and it can be disabled by including `APIResponseCompression=false` in the `--feature-gates` flag on the API server.
+It is enabled by default since Kubernetes 1.16 and it can be turned off by including `APIResponseCompression=false` in the `--feature-gates` flag on the API server.

 API response compression can significantly reduce the size of the response, especially for large resources or